jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Update the pricePaid field to the new price.
 Remove the `$` ,`£` and any `,` (or `.` if non-USD currency for thousands designator)
 1. If there are no more rooms of the same class available to book, you will not be able to reprice.
 You will need to wait until a room opens up.
 1. If you only want to check the cruise prices with URL you provide, you do not need to have your `accountInfo` and/or `apprise` in your config file, as they are not necessary.
-1. Only supports USD , GBP, and DKK currency.
-If have another currency, please make an issue and include the URL.
-The currency is encoded in the URL and price will be checked in that currency.
 1. The latest version checks availabily only for the class of room you have (not a specific room number).
 This new way is better.

 ## Watch List for Beverage Packages/Excursions/etc (Optional)